sgmurphy/wordpress-plugins/kadence-starter-templates/readme.txt

 developers of this plugin.

 == Changelog ==

+= 2.1.2 =
+* Fix: Beta enabled in release.

+= 2.1.1 =
+* Update: AI wizard
+* Fix: Issue with images in widget areas.
+* Fix: Issue with some webp images.
+* Fix: Issue with possible php notice in import logger.
+* Fix: Issue with some widget links not updating.
+* Fix: Plugin install issue.

 = 2.1.0 =
 * Add: Site Goals in Beta - Dynamic section support.